Sadaf-Tariq/pp2-kids-challenge/README.md

   ![Correct Answer](/images/correct-answer.png)
   ![Wrong Answer](/images/wrong-answer.png)

-  * There are 15 questions user will answer, on the 15th question , instead of question number, a string 'Last Question!' is displayed
+  * There are 15 questions the user will answer, on the 15th question, instead of the question number, a string 'Last Question!' is displayed

-  * This awares the user that this is the last quesiton
+  * This aware the user that this is the last question

   ![Last question](/images/last-que.png)